kirusanth/RedditCommentAnalyzer/ReadMe.txt

 4. run following commands on docker: hadoop fs -mkdir -p /user hadoop fs -put GameofThrones /user
+5. type following command to download the required packages: ( make sure the set the flies to LF line endings (UNIX) that CRLF line endings(WINDOWS IN SUBLIME GO TO VIEW-->LINE ENDINGS-> UNIX ) bash start.sh
-5. go to src in the app to run sentimentCharacter.py file as following: spark-submit SentimentCharacters.py
+5. go to src in the app to run the sparkprograms files as following: spark-submit SentimentCharacters.py

-6. If you see the file rows in the terminal means you are ready to go
+6. In order to see the pictures, please type the following commands: python filename.py (files end with plot at the end are created for visuals)
+7. If you go to the output folder, then to Text and then to the appropriate program folder to see the text results
+8. visuals can be seen through the outputfolder, then to the Image folder , then to the appropritate program

 ---------Working with Git ------------------